photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 upgrading the container.

 !!! tip
-    Your original media files won't be deleted, modified, or moved.
-    If you still want to enable the read-only mode, you can do so by setting `PHOTOPRISM_READONLY` to `"true"`.
-    It will disable all features that require write permissions, like importing files via Web upload.
+    Running PhotoPrism in read-only mode disables all features that require write permissions, like importing, uploading, renaming, and deleting files.
+    You may enable it by setting `PHOTOPRISM_READONLY` to `"true"`.
-    You may additionally want to mount the *originals* folder with `:ro` flag so that Docker blocks write operations.
+    In addition, you may mount the *originals* folder with `:ro` flag so that Docker blocks write operations.

 !!! important